'This Is Not The Way': Afghan Women Push Back On U.S.-Taliban Peace Talks

 Are they saying anything surprising?

 There seems to be quite a consensus about what's going on.
 I thought it would be different.
-Afghanistan is a rural society and there are lots of different views.
+Afghanistan is a rural society, and there are lots of different views.
 But that's not been the case.
 They're saying they want peace that's just and inclusive.
 I've been most been surprised by that.